-The serialization at runtime associates with each serializable class a version number, called a serialVersionUID, which is used during deserialization to verify that the sender and receiver of a serialized object have loaded classes for that object that are compatible with respect to serialization.
+The serialization at runtime associates with each serializable class a version number called a serialVersionUID, which is used during deserialization to verify that the sender and receiver of a serialized object have loaded classes for that object that are compatible with respect to serialization.
 Geek, now you must be wondering why do we use SerialVersionUID?

-Why so we use SerialVersionUID : SerialVersionUID is used to ensure that during deserialization the same class (that was used during serialize process) is loaded.
+It is because SerialVersionUID is used to ensure that during deserialization the same class (that was used during serialize process) is loaded.
 Consider ran the illustration given below to get a fairer understanding of Serialization & Deserialization.

-Example: Suppose a person who is in UK and another person who is in India, both are going to perform serialization and deserialization respectively.
-In this case to authenticate that the receiver who is in India is the authenticated person, JVM creates an Unique ID which is known as SerialVersionUID.
+- Suppose a person who is in the UK and another person who is in India, are going to perform serialization and deserialization respectively.
+In this case, to authenticate that the receiver who is in India is the authenticated person, JVM creates a unique ID which is known as SerialVersionUID.

-In most of the cases, serialization and deserialization both activities are done by a single person with the same system and same location.
-But in serialization, sender and receiver are not the same person i.e. the persons may be different, machine or system may be different and location must be different then SerialVersionUID comes in the picture.
-In serialization, both sender and receiver should have .class file at the time of beginning only i.e. the person who is going to do serialization and the person who is ready for deserialization should contain same .class file at the beginning time only.
+- In most cases, serialization and deserialization both activities are done by a single person with the same system and same location.
+But in serialization, sender and receiver are not the same people that is the persons may be different, machine or system may be different and location must be different then SerialVersionUID comes into the picture.
+In serialization, both sender and receiver should have .class file at the time of beginning only i.e. the person who is going to do serialization and the person who is ready for deserialization should contain the same .class file at the beginning time only.

-There are also certain problem associations depending on the default SerialVersionUID generated by JVM :
+There are also certain problem associations depending on the default SerialVersionUID generated by JVM as listed below:

 - Both sender and receiver should use the same JVM with respect to platform and version also.
-Otherwise receiver unable to deserialize because of different SerialVersionUID.
+Otherwise, the receiver is unable to deserialize because of different SerialVersionUID.

-- Both sender and receiver should use same .class file version.
-After serialization if there is any change in .class file at receiver side then receiver unable to deserialize.
+- Both sender and receiver should use the same ‘.class’ file version.
+After serialization, if there is any change in the ‘.class’ file at the receiver side then the receiver is unable to deserialize.

-- To generate SerialVersionUID internally JVM may use complex algorithm which may create performance problem.
+- To generate SerialVersionUID internally JVM may use complex algorithms which may create performance problems.

 We can solve the above problem by configuring our own SerialVersionUID.
 We can configure our own SerialVersionUID for which we need 3 classes as follows:

 private static final long SerialVersionUID=10l;